Fergus Leveson-Gower, 6th Earl Granville: Biography

 On 31 October 1996, he succeeded as Earl Granville (1833), Viscount Granville (1814), and Baron Leveson of Stone (1814), all in the peerage of the United Kingdom, at the time giving him a seat in the House of Lords.
 This was lost when the House of Lords Act 1999 came into force.

 Granville is the resident laird of North Uist, living on the island at Callernish House, Griminish, near Lochmaddy, a house shaped like a doughnut designed in the 1960s by Sir Martyn Beckett.
 In 1999, a local smokehouse business came up for sale and Granville took it over, aiming to produce high quality smoked salmon and sea trout.
-Twenty years later, managing the Hebridean Smokehouse was reported to have heen his "day job" during those years.
+Twenty years later, managing the Hebridean Smokehouse was reported to have been his "day job" during those years.
 With a passion for beachcombing, Granville has also become an artist and sculptor, inspired by flotsam and jetsam and has exhibited his work in North Uist and Edinburgh.

 On 23 May 1997, Granville married Anne Topping, a daughter of Bernard Topping, and they had three children: